Why this award exists

 Who it recognizes

-The Sokohl Award recognizes an individual or organization that actively supports the use of plain language.
+The Karen Sokohl Award recognizes an individual or organization that actively supports the use of plain language.
 Honorees may contribute through:

 - Leadership that advances plain language practices